Donaldson ejected for kicking dirt on plate after home run

 Donaldson ejected for kicking dirt on plate after home runNew

 CHICAGO (AP) — Minnesota’s Josh Donaldson managed to get ejected while hitting a home run.
 Donaldson barked at plate umpire Dan Bellino for the second time in the sixth inning of a 4-3 loss to the Chicago White Sox.
-With Minnesota trailing 3-2, Bellino called a strike when Donaldson checked his swing on a 2-0 pitch from Reynaldo López.
+With the score 2-2, Bellino called a strike when Donaldson checked his swing on a 2-0 pitch from Reynaldo López.
 Manager Rocco Baldelli came out to speak with Bellino, and Donaldson homered down the left-field line on the next offering.
 After rounding the bases, Donaldson kicked dirt at home plate as he crossed it.